yihchii/hippie/hippie_gc_mapp/README.md

 #HIPPIE-GC-Mapp

-* HIPPIE-GC-Mapp is an appending pipeline of [HIPPIE] (https://github.com/yihchii/hippie) for calculating gc content and mappability for the restriction fragments based on parameters like the restrizipn enzyme, size-selection, and read length that are specific to the Hi-C protocol performed.
+* HIPPIE-GC-Mapp is an appending pipeline of [HIPPIE] (https://github.com/yihchii/hippie) for calculating gc content and mappability for the restriction fragments based on parameters like the restriction enzyme, size-selection, and read length that are specific to the Hi-C protocol performed.
 * HIPPIE-GC-Mapp generates a required input file for HIPPIE for the `correctHiCBias` step.